Drayton

 Drayton has seen population growth performance typically on par with national averages when looking at short and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered or years post-2032, Queensland State Government's SA2 area projections (released in 2023, based on 2021 data) are adopted, applying proportional growth weightings from ABS Greater Capital Region projections for age cohorts.
-Projected demographic shifts indicate an above median population growth for Australia's regional areas by 2041, with Drayton expected to increase by 279 persons, reflecting a 15.9% total increase over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections are used, released in 2023 based on 2021 data.
+Projections indicate an above median population growth for Australia's regional areas, with the suburb of Drayton expected to increase by 282 persons to 2041, reflecting a total increase of 15.4% over the 17 years.

 Frequently Asked Questions - Population